 b) The Financial Secretary and/or Treasurer where applicable, shall be bonded in the amount decided upon by the local union by a recognized surety company and approved by the local union.

-d) Between general membership meetings, the table officers shall be empowered to spend a maximum of $10,0000.00 (ten thousand dollars).
+d) Between general membership meetings and only under urgent circumstances, the table officers shall be empowered to spend a maximum of $1,000.00 (one thousand dollars).
 Details of such expenditures must be reported to the next general membership meeting.

 e) The Financial Secretary is authorized to make payments for all recurring expenditures of the local union.